SANTA CRUZ — I honestly thought I was going to die.

 It’s a perfect way to get a couple of old fashioned thrills in, wander around the Boardwalk enjoying the sights, and taking in the beach between the San Lorenzo River and the Santa Cruz Municipal Wharf as well as the Pacific Ocean.

 Why the carousel?
 Not only are the 73 ornate hand carved wooden horses on the carousel that has been running since 1911 a sight to see, but it is also one of the few carousels remaining in the world that offers a ring dispenser.

 Riders on outside horses grab a ring from a dispenser as the carousel spins and then toss them into Aarhus clown's gaping mouth.
 Hit the target and you’re rewarded with bells and flashing lights.
 Some opt not to toss the rings but opt to keep them as souvenirs.
 That’s fine by over 60,000 people a year or one out of every 13 riders.

 Then there is the delightful sounds provided by the 342-pipe Ruth und Son organ built in 1894.
 It’s been in use since 1911 with a complete refurbishing in 2009.
 It was joined in 2007 by neither rare organ — the Wurlitzer 165 Band Organ from San Francisco's now shuttered Playland-at-the-Beach amusement park.

-The grand dame of West Coast rollercoasters and the third oldest in the United States the Giant Dipper built in 1924 is a classic wooden rollercoaster.
+The grand dame of West Coast rollercoasters and the third oldest in the United States, the Giant Dipper built in 1924 is a classic wooden roller coaster.

 It has a feel you won’t find on modern versions of the ride.
-I rank it right up there with Space Mountain and the Matterhorn at Disneyland as a classic thrill ride that has character given the wooden construction and glimpses of the unparalleled scenery for an amusement park when you’re not laughing your head off or holding on for dear life.
+I rank it right up with Space Mountain and the Matterhorn at Disneyland as a classic thrill ride that has character given the wooden construction and glimpses of the paralleled scenery for an amusement park when you’re not laughing your head off or holding on for dear life.